Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 Different from the other two algorithms above, SMS-EMOA only produces one offspring per generation, adds it to the population and then discards the worst solution based on the ranking just described.

-For more details on the above MOEAs, different MOEAs, and according applications, please refer to~\citet{coello2007evolutionary},~\citet{abraham2006evolutionary},~\citet{deb2001multi}, and~\citet{branke2008multiobjective}.
-The main disadvantage of many evolutionary algorithms is their relatively slow convergence (compared to other optimization methods) and the need for many evaluations; for more computationally expensive ML problems, a multi-objective HPO can become very costly when tackling it with these methods~\citep{deb2001multi}.
-To alleviate this problems, MOEAs have been combined with surrogate-modelling techniques (e.g.,\cite{lu2020nsganetv2}) or gradient-based local search (e.g.,~\cite{Lara10LocalSearch}).
+For more details on the above MOEAs, different MOEAs, and example applications, please refer to~\citet{coello2007evolutionary, abraham2006evolutionary, deb2001multi, branke2008multiobjective}.
+The main disadvantage of many evolutionary algorithms is their relatively slow convergence (compared to other optimization methods) and the need for many evaluations; for more computationally expensive ML problems, a multi-objective HPO can become very costly when tackled with these methods~\citep{deb2001multi}.
+To alleviate this problems, MOEAs have been combined with surrogate-modelling techniques (e.g.,~\cite{lu2020nsganetv2}) or gradient-based local search (e.g.,~\cite{Lara10LocalSearch}).
 EAs can further be found in several multi-objective AutoML solutions, such as TPOT~\citep{olson2016tpot} or FEDOT~\citep{polonskaia2021multi}.